jronallo/mep-feature-time-rail-thumbnails/README.md

 ```

 #### Current Sprite Limitations

-- All the images embedded in the sprite should have exactly the same dimensions.
+All the images embedded in the sprite should have exactly the same dimensions.
 The styling for the thumbnail hover area is calculated based on the dimensions of the first URL in the WebVTT file.

-- Images should only be taken every 5 seconds.
-While this ought to be configurable in the future it currently is not.
+The durations that each thumbnail ought to show should be consistent.
+The default is 5 seconds, though this is configurable when initializing the player.

 ### Markup